gcallah/Rationalism/scapegoat/trumpscapegoat.md

 scapegoating: Hitler scapegoating the Jews, Pol Pot the intellectuals, or Mao the traditionalists.

+While this essay suggests that the current anti-Trump hysteria is an instance of scapegoating, this does *not* mean that Trump is a pure innocent: he was often guilty of scapegoating himself.
+For instance, while illegal immigration is certainly a problem America has to address, Trump sometimes seemed to imply that illegal immigrants were about the *only* problem America has to address, as, for example, in his infamous "they are rapists" speech.
+Certainly, some illegal immigrants have turned out to be violent criminals, and it would certainly be a good idea if we could filter out such violent criminals at the border, Trump's (apparent) suggestion that those illegal immigrants are the *main* problem facing American society was absurd: we Americans commit far more violence against each other than illegal immigrants commit against legal residents.

 ## External Mediation vs. Internal Mediation

 Another important Girardian concept we ought to understand is the difference